 “Susie believed in hope.
 Hope against hope.
 Hope for a better day.
 Hope that God had something better.
 Hope that tomorrow would come.
 She trusted, loved, prayed, believed, laughed, encouraged, interceded, danced, worshiped, sang, rejoiced, wept, and praised!
 She convinced me that I could make it, that everything would be okay, that I was destined for greatness, and that with God ALL things were possible to them that believed.”

-“I enjoyed being around her, but towards the end I am ashamed to admit that I grew uncomfortable.
+“I enjoyed being around her, but towards the end, I am ashamed to admit that I grew uncomfortable.
 We sometimes cower in the things we do not understand.
-We cringe from anything that may appear bleak before our eyes and before we know it our resolve weakens, our faith wavers, our hope diminishes.
+We cringe at anything that may appear bleak before our eyes and before we know it our resolve weakens, our faith wavers and our hope diminishes.
 Yet, our God is constant.
 Aren’t you glad His love’s unwavering, His tender mercies unfailing, His grace enduring?
 He doesn’t give up on any of us!
 He says in His Word His grace is sufficient for us – His strength is made perfect in weaknesses.”

 “Susie, thank you for the memories.
 You will be sorely missed.
-I rejoice knowing that your pain and suffering has ended.
-When you took you last breath here on earth, your next breath became your first one in heaven.
-You get to experience Christmas everyday now, while we plod along doing all we know to do just to make it through another day.”
+I rejoice knowing that your pain and suffering have ended.
+When you took your last breath here on earth, your next breath became your first one in heaven.
+You get to experience Christmas every day now, while we plod along doing all we know to do just to make it through another day.”